 Introduces accounting theory and methods used to record and report financial information.
 Analyzes methods of valuing assets, liabilities, and ownership of an organization.
-(Letter grade only.)
+(Letter and Audit grades only.)
 3cr., 3hr. lect.

 202 Introduction to Managerial Accounting

 Prereq: ACC 124 and 125, or ACC 201, or consent.